IIIF/api/source/presentation/4.0/model.md

 ### rights
 {: #rights}

 A string that identifies a license or rights statement that applies to the content of the resource, such as the JSON of a Manifest or the pixels of an image.
-The value _MUST_ be drawn from the set of [Creative Commons][org-cc-licenses] license URIs, the [RightsStatements.org][org-rs-terms] rights statement URIs, or those added in the [rights registry][break-until-there-is-a-registry].
+The value _MUST_ be drawn from the set of [Creative Commons][org-cc-licenses] license URIs, the [RightsStatements.org][org-rs-terms] rights statement URIs, or those added in the [rights registry][registry-rights].
 The inclusion of this property is informative, and for example could be used to display an icon representing the rights assertions.

 If displaying rights information directly to the user is the desired interaction, or a publisher-defined label is needed, then it is _RECOMMENDED_ to include the information using the `requiredStatement` property or in the `metadata` property.